GICSAFePhD/RailML/Layouts/Example_3/Readme.md

 - **Simplification by horizontal inheritance**

-    The simplified signals due to horizontal inheritance are follows: X17, P18, P19, B26, B30, C31 and C34 .
-Signal X17 and B26 were deleted due this was nearby of signal T02, and have the same direction and orientation.
-The same situation occurs between signals P18/B30 and T04; between signals P19 and T03; between C31 and J12; and between signals C34 and J13.
+    The simplified signals due to horizontal inheritance are follows: S116 anc C122 were deleted due these were nearby T16, and have the same direction and orientation, but T16 has a higher priority.
+The same situation occurs between signals B123 and T21; between C95 and P56 and between C112 and P57.
 In all cases, is applied Algorithm 9 (described in section IV.
 SIGNALLING SIMPLIFICATION of [[1]](#references)).
 This algorithm was designed to group nearby objects as one single object, and generating signals according to the leftmost and rightmost railway element in the new single object.

     The signal priority used to decide which signal remains and which is deleted is explained in section IV.
 SIGNALLING SIMPLIFICATION of [[1]](#references), literal B.

 ~~~
 Reducing redundant signals
+ removing sig52 for sig01
- removing sig17 for sig02
+ removing sig53 for sig02
+ removing sig25 for sig04
+ removing sig54 for sig05
+ removing sig55 for sig06
+ removing sig79 for sig06
+ removing sig85 for sig08
+ removing sig58 for sig09
+ removing sig59 for sig10
+ removing sig108 for sig11
+ removing sig116 for sig16
+ removing sig122 for sig16
+ removing sig115 for sig18
+ removing sig118 for sig20
+ removing sig123 for sig22
- removing sig26 for sig02
+ removing sig26 for sig44
+ removing sig44 for sig26
+ removing sig46 for sig26
+ removing sig71 for sig36
+ removing sig36 for sig71
+ removing sig39 for sig68
+ removing sig68 for sig39
+ removing sig47 for sig45
+ removing sig45 for sig80
+ removing sig50 for sig48
+ removing sig51 for sig49
+ removing sig78 for sig53
+ removing sig95 for sig56
+ removing sig112 for sig57
+ removing sig82 for sig66
- removing sig19 for sig03
+ removing sig109 for sig67
- removing sig30 for sig04
+ removing sig76 for sig74
- removing sig31 for sig12
+ removing sig77 for sig75
- removing sig34 for sig13
+ removing sig88 for sig93
- removing sig18 for sig30
+ removing sig107 for sig105
 ~~~

 ### G. Export a resulting railway layout description